India summons home envoy to Nepal as new charter sours ties

-NEW DELHI, Sept 22 (Reuters) - India summoned its ambassador to Nepal home for urgent talks, officials said on Tuesday, following a sudden downturn in ties after its neighbour adopted a new constitution that sparked weeks of border violence that killed more than 40 people.
+NEW DELHI (Reuters) - India summoned its ambassador to Nepal home for urgent talks, officials said on Tuesday, following a sudden downturn in ties after its neighbor adopted a new constitution that sparked weeks of border violence that killed more than 40 people.

 The new strain in relations with Nepal, a Himalayan nation that acts as a buffer state with China, threatens to undermine Prime Minister Narendra Modi’s regional diplomacy push aimed at countering Beijing’s expansion of influence in South Asia.